ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 ## Handshake

 Handshake is a blockchain built specifically for DNS.

 When you attempt to visit a website like github.com, your browser will first need to figure out how to get to .com’s servers.
-To find .com, your browser will consult something called the root zone file.
-You can think of it like a spreadsheet where Column A are the top-level domains like .com, .net, .org, .io, and Column B are the servers each TLD points to.
+To find .com, your browser will consult something called the root zone file — you can think of it like a spreadsheet where Column A are the top-level domains like .com, .net, .org, .io, and Column B are the servers each TLD points to.
 Controlling the root zone file is a single entity called ICANN, and they alone dictate whether you’re allowed to have a top-level domain.

 Handshake is shifting control of the root zone file away from ICANN to a decentralized blockchain.
-From a practical standpoint, Handshake provides fully decentralized and uncensorable domain names for your websites.
+From a practical standpoint, Handshake provides fully decentralized and uncensorable top-level domains that you can own and use for your websites.
 To learn more, visit the [Namebase Learning Center](https://learn.namebase.io).

 ### Prerequisites